 Gabe had been tied to a water main in an outside porch area.
 He had a skin issue that was either caused by or perpetuated by the motor oil that was being poured on him, and heartworm-positive.

-Andy and Wade were both healthy but showed fear growling on intake, so the medical staff was concerned about handling them and their potential for being adopted.
+Andy was healthy but showed fear growling on intake, so the medical staff was concerned about handling him and his potential for being adopted.

 This is when the volunteer and ACAS staff effort really goes into overdrive.
 Volunteers and staff take pictures and videos and post in community groups.
 They ask trainers to do behavioral assessments.